Auditions and Juries (Advisory jury)

 If you are a declared music minor, or intend to declare a minor, and therefore feel that you should not be required to take this audition, you must request permission from the Applied Music Coordinator.

-All students in Music 130, including those emphasizing composition and those who were judged at an "Upper Intermediate" or "Advanced" level on the Advisory Audition must audition at the end of fall quarter.
+All students pursuing the B.M., or Western Art Music concentration of the B.A., taking Music 130 must audition at the end of fall quarter.
+This includes those emphasizing composition and those who were judged at an "Upper Intermediate" or "Advanced" level on the Advisory Audition

-At that time, all B.A. students should exhibit at least an upper-intermediate level on their major instrument or voice, as defined by the following guidelines:
+At that time, students should exhibit at least an upper-intermediate level on their major instrument or voice, as defined by the following guidelines:

 B.A. students who may not yet be prepared to pass the audition should nonetheless play at least one piece.
 Original compositions are not permitted.
 Students must provide the jury committee with a copy of their audition pieces.